w33zy/recipepress-reloaded/readme.txt

 3. Configure the plugin on the Recipes menu screen.

 == Changelog ==

+= 0.10.0 =
+  * Added a new picture grid based recipe index page via shortcode
+  * Cleaned up a couple files as per WPCS rules... this is an ongoing process
+  * Fixed various PHP warning and errors
+  * Removed the usage of non-breaking spaces, fixed extra spaces before commas in ingredient line

 = 0.9.2 =
   * Fixing a bug while saving recipes